 Corporate boards aren’t known for moving quickly or deliberating openly, and only a few have said much in the face of a shareholder rebuke, beyond vaguely promising to take the results seriously.
 An H-P spokesman said the company was “disappointed with the outcome” of the vote and “intends to carefully consider our shareholders’ perspectives regarding executive compensation matters.”

 A spokesman for Janus, the mutual-fund company whose shareholders rejected its pay practices with 60 percent of the vote, declined to say what the company would do, other than avoid the kind of big one-time stock grants that drew criticism this year.
-“We’ve been working with our board on implementing something responsive,” James Aber of Janus said.
+“We’ve been working with our board on implementing some responsive,” James Aber of Janus said.
 “We’re confident that shareholders will find improved accountability in our compensation going forward.”

 After investors cast more than two-thirds of their shares against pay practices at energy and oilfield services company Helix Energy on May 11, the company promised to implement “defined performance metrics” for this year’s cash bonus program and to modify long-term incentive pay “to include additional pay for performance elements in future grants.”